chancesweetser/Weather-Tracker/README.md

 ##### Chance Sweetser

 ## Project summary ##
 Developed and run in Visual Studio, this is a C# program used to check the weather anywhere in the United States.
-Displays the current weather for any given location, and can look back at the last search for any previously searched areas.
+Displays the current weather for any given location using the
+[OpenWeatherMap](https://openweathermap.org/guide) API, and can look back at the last search for any previously searched areas.

 ## Major Tasks and Plans ##
 ***User Interface***